by Susan Sontag

 Alice in Bed is a raucous, joyful play based on the life and diaries of Alice James (1848-92), sharp witted sister to novelist Henry James and philosopher and psychologist William James.

 In it we accompany Alice and her brilliant imagination on a captivating and ultimately transformative adventure through a wonderland populated by poets, dormice, a couple of dancing sailors and Henry James himself.

 The play asks questions about the way in which we understand illness and health in modern society and the value of subjective experience in contemporary culture, and historical understandings of illness.

 Tender Buttons production took place in an immersive and playful environment designed by artist Ben Jeans Houghton for The Stephenson Works, Newcastle.
 In one of Newcastle’s most historically significant buildings, the audience were invited to explore the world of Alice’s mind as adventures in wonderland unfolded.

-Susan Sontag’s play and Tender Buttons production was a celebration of subjectivity, imagination and individuality.
+Susan Sontag’s play and Tender Buttons production is a celebration of subjectivity, imagination and individuality.